ibmresilient/resilient-community-apps/fn_microsoft_defender/README.md

 * Cloud Pak is configured with an App Host.
 * The app is in a container-based format (available from the AppExchange as a `zip` file).

 The following Cloud Pak guides provide additional information:
 * _App Host Deployment Guide_: provides installation, configuration, and troubleshooting information, including proxy server settings.
 From the Table of Contents, select Case Management and Orchestration & Automation > **Orchestration and Automation Apps**.
 * _System Administrator Guide_: provides information to install, configure, and deploy apps.
 From the IBM Cloud Pak for Security Knowledge Center table of contents, select Case Management and Orchestration & Automation > **System administrator**.

 These guides are available on the IBM Knowledge Center at [ibm.biz/cp4s-docs](https://ibm.biz/cp4s-docs).
 From this web page, select your IBM Cloud Pak for Security version.
 From the version-specific Knowledge Center page, select Case Management and Orchestration & Automation.

 ### Proxy Server
-The app supports a proxy server via the https_proxy and http_proxy app.config settings.
+The app **does** support a proxy server.

+### Python Environment
+Python 3.6+ environments are supported.
+Additional package dependencies may exist for each of these packages:
+* msal
+* resilient_circuits>=30.0.0
+* resilient_lib
+* simplejson

 ---